raito-io/raito-io.github.io/docs/overview/architecture.md

 ## Connector
 The connection to a data source itself happens in a `connector`, which is a plugin of the CLI.
 Each type of data source will have its own connector.
 Raito will provide some connectors as open-source, but it's perfectly possible to implement your own connector for data sources that are not supported by Raito yet.

-On the left of the diagram, we see the data sources (also called `targets`) that the connectors will connect with.
+On the top of the image above, we see the data sources (also called `targets`) that the connectors will connect with.

 More details can be found in the [Raito CLI](/docs/cli) section.